mitre/cti/USAGE.md

 | `x_mitre_remote_support` | boolean | Enterprise domain in the _Execution_ tactic | If true, the technique can be used to execute something on a remote system. |
 | `x_mitre_impact_type` | string[] | Enterprise domain in the _Impact_ tactic | Denotes if the technique can be used for integrity or availability attacks. |

+\* In the Enterprise domain data sources are represented via [x-mitre-data-source](#data-sources) and [x-mitre-data-component](#data-components) objects, and their relationship with techniques through relationships of type `detects`.
+The `x_mitre_data_sources` field will still be maintained on enterprise techniques for backwards-compatibility purposes but we advise against its use as it does not include the full context of the data model.

 See [mapping matrices, tactics and techniques](#mapping-matrices-tactics-and-techniques) for more information about how techniques map into tactics and matrices.